Rati1324/file-sharing/README.md

 This repository contains a full-stack project for a file sharing platform that can be easily set up and run using Docker Compose.

-Main functionalities with files: Upload, Share, Download, Delete, Search
+Main functionalities with files: Upload, Share, Download, Delete, Search.

+Authentication using JWT.

-Technologies used: FastAPI, React, ChakraUI, PostrgreSQL, Docker
+Technologies used: FastAPI, React, ChakraUI, PostrgreSQL, Docker.

 ## Prerequisites